OfficeDev/Microsoft-Teams-Samples/samples/app-complete-sample/csharp/README.md

 # Microsoft Teams Bot in C#

 Sample that shows how to build a bot for Microsoft Teams in C#.

+## Included Features
+* Azure Bot
+* Teams Tab
+* Adaptive Cards
+* Messaging Extension
+* Bot Dialogs
+* Facebook Authentication (bot)

 ## Interaction with app